-"So they would, child, but how am I to know it is safe?"
+"So they would, child, but how am I to know 'tis safe?"

 Shippo pouted harder.
 "Fuko wouldn't hurt anybody!
 Would you, Fuko?"

-"No, I wouldn't."
-The demon said.
+"No, I wouldn't," the demoness said.
 "But how is she to know that for certain, Shippo?
 I can't expect someone who doesn't know me to vouch for me to an entire village."

-Fuko's eyes had widened as she spoke.
-"Stop me how, exactly?"
+Fuko's eyes went wide as she spoke, "Stop me how, exactly?"

 Kaede shook her head.
 "The spell he speaks of wouldn't work on a full demon like ye, Fuko.
 Besides, I haven't the ingredients for subjugation beads."